dgmouris/dgmouris.github.io/_posts/2016-09-13-Yaml-Explained.md

 {% endhighlight %}

-To create a key with a multiline value, you need to add a " (normally named pipe)" after the key value.
+To create a key with a multiline value, you need to add a "|" (normally named pipe) after the key value.
 Below is an example of this:

 {% highlight yaml %}
 --- #Yay my first Yaml file!